microsoft/industry/retail/referenceImplementation/ir/README.md

 The IR service uses input datasets and configuration parameters to determine the type of [recommendation scenarios](https://docs.microsoft.com/en-us/industry/retail/intelligent-recommendations/overview).
 These are:

-- Personalized recommendations for end-users
+- Personalized recommendations for end users
 - Similar items
 - Real-time and session-based recommendations for users
 - Basket completion